 \section{Conclusion}

-This paper addresses the critical gap of energy-efficient continual learning on tabular data streams by introducing IMLP, a novel incremental MLP model.
-IMLP employs attention-based feature replay with context retrieval and sliding buffer updates, integrated into a minibatch training loop for streaming tabular learning.
-We further propose \textsc{NetScore-T}, a new metric that jointly evaluates balanced accuracy and energy consumption and can be compatible with traditional Pareto efficiency.
-IMLP achieves outstanding energy savings compared to SOTA neural tabular models and excels on energy-accuracy trade-off under no replay, according to hardware-level energy measurement.
+This paper addresses the critical gap of EECL on tabular data streams by introducing a novel incremental MLP model called \sys.
+It employs a novel attention-based feature replay with context retrieval and custom buffer updates, integrated into a minibatch training loop for streaming tabular learning.
+Experiments show that \sys matches the comparable accuracy of baselines under no replay while substantially reducing energy costs. \sys achieves up to 33.3\% energy reduction compared to TabPFNv2, while sacrificing 0.062 final accuracy.
+Ranked third in terms of global efficiency, \sys follows LightGBM and TabR, while remaining competitive among NN–based models.
+When compared only against NN baselines, \sys lies on the Pareto frontier and ranks among the top-performing models with respect to the energy–accuracy trade-off.

-Experiments show that IMLP matches the accuracy of neural baselines under no replay while substantially reducing runtime and energy costs.
-IMLP achieves up to \textbf{$27.6\times$} higher energy efficiency than TabNet and \textbf{$85.5\times$} higher than TabPFN, while maintaining competitive average accuracy.
-Positioned optimally on the neural Pareto frontier, IMLP consistently delivers efficiency gains across diverse datasets.

-\para{Limitations and Future Work} Despite these exciting findings, IMLP currently treats baselines on classic TabZilla benchmarks in an experimental setting.
-A promising next step is to compare the method with up-to-date models on real-life lifelong settings, thereby enriching the benchmarks (e.g., TabRed~\citep{rubachev2024tabred}).
-Beyond that, conducting a comprehensive ablation study would shed light on the influence of key parameter choices, such as window size, feature dimensions, scaling, and alternative CL strategies.
-Ultimately, an important future direction is to extend \textsc{IMLP} toward jointly optimizing the trade-offs between energy efficiency and predictive performance, ideally supported by theoretical guarantees or unified analytical frameworks.
+\para{Limitations and Future Work} Despite these exciting findings, \sys currently treats baselines on River's Insets benchmarks in an experimental setting.
+A promising next step is to compare the method with up-to-date models on real-life lifelong settings and broader validation on standard stream datasets, thereby enriching the benchmarks with comprehensive CL strategies.
+Beyond that, building a standardized energy reporting system with a hardware-level setup could help for a more robust evaluation for EECL on tabular streams.
+These would shed light on the influence of alternative CL strategies for SOTA baselines and EECL.